innocentemutabazi/CoAchallenge/README.md

 5. **Ensure Proper Loading**:
     - **Note**: Wait for the webpage to finish loading to ensure the fonts and styles are displayed correctly.
+6.  **Approach for Building the Gallery**
+-   HTML: Structured with a container holding multiple article elements, each representing an image.
+-   CSS: Used Flexbox for layout, defined hover effects to transform images and display additional information.
+-   JavaScript: Implemented event delegation for performance where by I added the event listener on the main container instead of adding it to all of the images, dynamically adding and removing an action button on hover.
 ## Gallery Deployment

 The gallery is deployed and can be accessed at the following URL: [Deployed Gallery](https://jolly-mandazi-a9fb43.netlify.app/)